 In the ‘olden days’ of newspapers (a mere 30 years ago), the headline was the most important part of any article.

 Today, in our world of information overload, headings, and headlines matter even more.
-If you can’t get attention within 3 seconds, most people will click away.
+If you can’t get attention within three seconds, most people will click away.

 But there is an even bigger reason why Headings on articles are important: SEO.

-In this article, we will talk about the importance of header tags and how to properly use them for SEO.
+In this article, we will talk about the importance of heading tags and how to properly use them to boost your SEO ranking.

 What are Heading Tags?

-In the simplest of terms, heading tags function as indicators utilized in HTML to help structure your website or page in a way that allows Google to read and understand your content.
-More specifically, heading tags come in a range from H1 to H6 tags in order to create a hierarchical structure to your page.
+In the simplest of terms, heading tags function as indicators utilized in HTML code to help structure your website or page in a way that allows Google to read and understand your content.
+More specifically, each HTML heading tag ranges from H1 to H6 tags in order to create a hierarchical structure to your page.

 Why are Header Tags Important for SEO?